hamishcoleman/ansible-role-dehydrated/README.md

 Note: for this process to work, the dehydrated role must come after any roles that install and configure the webserver serving the acme-challenges.

-Warning: due to the fail-safe nature of the snake-oil used to make sure the client software always sees valid certificates, the first time a new domain is added, a manual dehydrated run is needed:
-    sudo dehydrated -c --force $domain

-(Yes, this is something that should be fixed)

 ## Example webserver config

 nginx: